 Construction activities associated with the proposed works have the potential to temporarily cause local air quality impacts.
-The main sources are likely to be dust generated by breaking out of materials or cold milling in preparation for carriageway resurfacing, as well as exhaust emissions from ancillary plant and vehicles.
+The main sources during resurfacing works are likely to be dust generated by breaking out of materials or cold milling in preparation of carriageway resurfacing.
+During the embankment works, the main sources are likely to be from dust generated by excavation and vegetation management if deemed to be required.
+For both schemes, there is also the potential for air quality impacts from exhaust emissions from ancillary plant and vehicles.
 As a result, there is potential for dust, particulate matter, and exhaust emissions to be emitted to the atmosphere.
 However, taking into account the nature and scale of the works and the following mitigation measures, the risk of significant impacts to air quality are considered to be low.

 - A water-assisted dust sweeper will sweep the carriageway after dustgenerating activities, and waste will be contained and removed from site as soon as is practicable. - Materials that have a potential to produce dust will be removed from site as soon as possible, and vehicles that remove cold-milled material from site will have sheeted covers. - Ancillary plant, vehicles and non-road mobile machinery (NRMM) will have been regularly maintained, paying attention to the integrity of exhaust systems. - Ancillary plant, vehicles and NRMM will be switched off when stationary to prevent exhaust emissions (e.g., there will be no idling vehicles). - Cutting, grinding, and sawing equipment (if required) will be fitted or used in conjunction with suitable dust suppression techniques e.g., local exhaust ventilation system that fits directly onto tools. - Regular monitoring (e.g., by engineer or Clerk of Works) will take place when activities generating air pollution are occurring.
 In the unlikely event that unacceptable levels of air pollution are emanating from the site, the operation will, where practicable, be modified and re-checked to verify that the corrective action has been effective.
-Actions to be considered include: (a) minimizing cutting and grinding on-site, (b) reducing the operating hours, (c) changing the method of working, etc. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as far as is reasonably practicable by using a 'just in time' delivery system.
-All material will also be stored on made ground.
+Actions to be considered include: (a) minimizing cutting and grinding on-site, (b) reducing the operating hours, (c) changing the method of working, etc. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area.

-- Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials will be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work.
+- Material stockpiles will be reduced as far as is reasonably practicable by using a 'just in time' delivery system.
+All material will also be stored on made ground. - Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials will be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work.

 With the above mitigation measures in place, it is anticipated that any air quality effects associated with the proposed works are unlikely to be significant.
-This receptor is not considered further in this RoD.
+This receptor is not considered further in this Record of Determination (RoD).